International Golf Federation

-Recognised by the International Olympic Committee as the official international federation for golf, the IGF comprises 132 federations from 126 countries.
-The IGF created the IGF Olympic Golf Committee in 2008 to drive its effort for the sport’s inclusion in the 2016 Games.
+Recognised by the International Olympic Committee as the official international federation for golf, the IGF comprises 151 member federations from 146 countries.
+The IGF membership approved the creation the IGF Olympic Golf Committee in 2008 to drive its effort for the sport’s inclusion in the 2016 Games.

-Golf was last an Olympic sport at the 1904 Games in St. Louis, Missouri, USA, when the United States and Canada were the only two competing countries.
-An indication of golf’s globalisation since 1904 is that, in 2016 in Rio, at least 30 countries, from all five continents, are expected to be represented in both the men’s and women’s competitions.
+Prior to golfs return to the Olympic Games in Rio 2016, it was last played as an Olympic sport at the 1904 Games in St. Louis, Missouri, USA.
+During those Olympic Games, the United States and Canada were the only two competing countries.
+An indication of golf’s globalisation since 1904 is that, in 2021 in Tokyo, 42 National Olympic Committees from all five continents were represented in the men’s and women’s competitions.

 The IGF recommendation of a 72-hole individual stroke play competition for both men and women reflects leading players’ opinion of the fairest and best way to identify an Olympic champion.
-In the event of a tie for either first, second or third place, a three-hole playoff will determine the medal winner(s).
+In the event of a tie for first, second or third place, a play-off or multiple play-offs will determine the gold, silver and bronze medal winner(s).